Interstate 85 in Alabama

 Interstate 85 (I-85) is a part of the Interstate Highway System that runs from Montgomery, Alabama, to Petersburg, Virginia.
 In Alabama, the Interstate Highway runs 80 mi from I-65 in Montgomery northeast to the Georgia state line near Valley.
-I-85 is the primary highway between Montgomery and Atlanta.
+Although it is nominally north–south as it carries an odd number, I-85 travels east–west through the state.
+It is the primary highway between Montgomery and Atlanta.
 The Interstate also connects Montgomery with Tuskegee, Auburn, Opelika, and, indirectly, Phenix City and Columbus, Georgia.

 Route description

 I-85 begins at a six-ramp modified directional T interchange with I-65 southwest of downtown Montgomery.
 In addition to the ramps to and from I-65, the terminating Interstate's dual carriageways continue west a short distance and become Day Street; the interchange also includes a ramp from southbound I-65 to Day Street and from Day Street to northbound I-65.
 I-85 heads east toward downtown Montgomery as an eight-lane freeway.
 The highway has a pair of half diamond interchanges with Court Street (northbound exit, southbound entrance) and Union Street (southbound exit, northbound entrance).
 The one-way pair of Arba Street and South Street serve as frontage roads for the northbound and southbound lanes, respectively, along the southern edge of downtown.
 The interchanges provide access to the Alabama State Capitol and Alabama State University.
 Southeast of downtown Montgomery, I-85 has a pair of half interchanges with Forest Avenue (northbound exit, southbound entrance) and Mulberry Street (southbound exit, northbound entrance).

 I-85 leaves the core of Montgomery and has a diamond interchange with Ann Street and a six-ramp partial cloverleaf interchange with Perry Hill Road.
 The freeway's next junction is with East Boulevard, which forms part of a circumferential highway around Montgomery; the partial cloverleaf interchange includes a flyover ramp from northbound East Boulevard to southbound I-85.
 East Boulevard carries US Route 231 (US 231) and State Route 21 (SR 21) through the interchange and US 80 south from the interchange; US 80 joins I-85 heading east from Montgomery.
 I-85's interchange with SR 271 provides access to Auburn University at Montgomery.
 The Interstate drops to four lanes between SR 271 and the next interchange with SR 110 and SR 126 (Atlanta Highway), where the route leaves the city of Montgomery.